 · North Carolina Sheriff’s Traumatic Incident Response Team

 · North Carolina Police Executives

 · North Carolina FBINA Association

-Major David Anderson is a 29 year law enforcement vetern.
-He joined the Caldwell County Sheriff’s Office on January 1, 1993 when he was assigned to the Patrol Division as Deputy Sheriff.
-Anderson was promoted to Sergeant in 1994, Lieutenant in 1998 and Captain of the Patrol Division in 2006.
-He was appointed to Major/Chief Deputy, by Sheriff Alan Jones on July 1, 2008.
+Major Marc Jardon is a 26 year law enforcement veteran.
+He joined the Caldwell County Sheriff’s Office on January 1, 2007 when he was assigned to the Investigations Division as Narcotics Detective.
+Jardon was promoted to Detention Captain in 2009 and Investigations Captain in 2013.
+He was appointed to Major/Chief Deputy, by Sheriff Alan Jones on July 5, 2017.

-As the Sheriff’s Chief Deputy Major Anderson is responsible for monitoring budgetary and personnel matters as well as overseeing the daily operations of the Sheriff’s office.
+As the Sheriff’s Chief Deputy Major Jardon is responsible for monitoring budgetary and personnel matters as well as overseeing the daily operations of the Sheriff’s office.

 In the Sheriff’s absence he is responsible for many other duties associated with the Office of Sheriff.

 Major Jardon began his law enforcement career with the North Carolina Department of Corrections in 1990.
 After working with NCDOC for over 13 years Major Jardon left law enforcement for a brief period.
 In 2004 Major Jardon began working with Avery County Sheriff’s Office as a Narcotics Detective.
 After almost 2 years with Avery County Sheriff’s Office Major Jardon then went on to Banner Elk Police Department in late 2006 to be a Narcotics Detective.